-(a) Local Victim Assistance Add-On Fine Collection, Distribution, and Reporting

-- 1. An additional penalty of 5% of the original fine shall be added to every criminal offense or criminal ordinance violation where a fine has been imposed for any court.
+- (a) Local Victim Assistance Add-On Fine Collection, Distribution, and Reporting - 1.
+An additional penalty of 5% of the original fine shall be added to every criminal offense or criminal ordinance violation where a fine has been imposed for any court.
 This amount is in addition to any amount required for the Police Officers' Annuity Benefit Fund or any other amounts provided in O.C.G.A.§ 15-21-131. - 2.
-Five percent of the original fine shall be assessed and collected by the court officer who shall distribute said funds to either the county in which the court resides or, if the county has no certified victim assistance program, to the district attorney, no later than the end of the month in which the funds were received. - 3.
+Five percent of the original fine shall be assessed and collected by the court officer who shall distribute said funds to the county for the purposes of defraying the costs of victim assistance activities associated with certified victim assistance programs in which the court resides or, if the county has no certified victim assistance program, to the district attorney, for the purposes of defraying the costs of victim assistance activities no later than the end of the month in which the funds were received. - 3.
 The court officer shall report monthly to the Georgia Superior Court Clerks Cooperative Authority (GSCCA) the amount of funds collected and disbursed to the county or to the prosecuting attorney. - 4.
 The GSCCCA must submit a monthly financial report to the CJCC stating the amount collected and disbursed no later than the end of the month following the month in which the funds were collected. - 5.
-The county must decide what percentage of the total funds will be given to each program if there is more than one certified victim assistance program within the county. - 6.
-The county may reserve up to 5% of the funds received in the previous year as a contingency fund to sustain victim assistance programs.
+The county must decide what percentage of the total funds will be given to each program if there is more than one certified victim assistance program within the county.
+For reference, the most current list of all certified victim assistance programs can be found on CJCC's website, http://cjcc.georgia.gov. - 6.
+The county may reserve no more than 5% of the funds received in the previous year as a contingency fund to sustain victim assistance programs.

 7. Semiannually, the county must submit to the CJCC a financial report detailing the recipients that received funding and the amounts disbursed to each recipient.
-If the county does not have a certified program and the funds have been disbursed directly to the district attorney, then the county must so notify the CJCC.
-Such reports are due January 31st and July 31st for the reporting periods ending December 31st and June 30th, respectively.
+If the county does not have a certified victim assistance program and the funds have been disbursed directly to the district attorney, then the county must so notify the CJCC.
+This report is due by July 30th for the period from January 1 through June 30 and January 30th for the period from July 1 through December 31 of each year.